Baldur von Schirach: Military service

-In November 1939, he was called up for military service in the army.
-After training, he served with the 4th (Machine Gun) Company of the Großdeutschland infantry regiment during the French Campaign as a dispatch runner in the rank of Gefreiter.
+In December 1939, Schirach volunteered for military service in the army.
+After training, he served with the 4th (machine gun) Company of the Großdeutschland infantry regiment in the Battle of Sedan during the French Campaign.
+Initially he was a dispatch runner in the rank of Gefreiter.
 He was promoted to Leutnant, served as a platoon leader and was decorated for bravery with the Iron Cross 2nd class, before being recalled to Germany.